rxue/java8-harjoitus/src/main/java/practice/ocakasi/java_core_api/README.md

 ## `String`
-`String` is similar with primitive data type wrapper class in that they have common characters:
+Common characters of `String` and primitive data type wrapper classes:

 * in the package `java.lang`
 * *immutability*